Selenium is an umbrella project for a range of tools and libraries

 2 - WebDriver

-WebDriver drives a browser natively, learn more about it.
+WebDriver drives a browser natively; learn more about it.

 WebDriver drives a browser natively, as a user would, either locally

-or on a remote machine using the Selenium server,
+or on a remote machine using the Selenium server.

-marks a leap forward in terms of browser automation.
+It marks a leap forward in terms of browser automation.

 Selenium WebDriver refers to both the language bindings